passbolt/passbolt_cli/README.md

 How to get started?
 ===============================

-Copy the repository
+- Copy the repository
-Install npm dependencies
+- Install npm dependencies
+- Link the application
-Create an account on a passbolt instance
+- Create an account on a passbolt instance
-Export your key during the setup
+- Export your key during the setup
-Import it your GPG keyring
+- Import it your GPG keyring
-Configure your fingerprint in config.json (or provide it as parameter)
+- Configure your fingerprint in config.json (or provide it as parameter)
+- Try 'passbolt --help'

 This is a work in progress, bear with us! :)